hpcleuven/VscDocumentation/source/access/macos_client.rst

 images on the cluster and transfers the resulting images to your client device.
 VNC clients are available for Windows, macOS, Linux, Android and iOS.

--  On the KU Leuven/UHasselt clusters, :ref:`TurboVNC<TurboVNC start guide>` is supported on the visualization nodes.
 -  On the UAntwerp clusters, TurboVNC is supported on all regular login nodes (without OpenGL support) and on the visualization node of Leibniz (with OpenGL support through VirtualGL).
 See the page ":ref:`Remote visualization